jamesbrink/yeet/README.md

 1. Stages all your changes (`git add .`)
 2. Uses Ollama to generate a funny, sarcastic, but technically accurate commit message based on your code changes
+3. Intelligently falls back to smart default messages when the AI is being generic
-3. Commits the changes with the generated message
+4. Commits the changes with the generated message
-4. Automatically pushes to your remote (if one exists)
+5. Automatically pushes to your remote (if one exists)

 All with a single command: `./yeet.sh`